 Some of the signs and symptoms of nurse practitioner burnout include mental, physical, and emotional exhaustion.
+These are also the 3 pillars of health needed to overcome nurse practitioner burnout.

 Many times when nurse practitioners truly become burned out, all three of these pillars are exasperated.
 If APRNs have one strong pillar, it can offset the others and keep from completely burning out.
 As nurse practitioners, we know the importance of physical, mental, emotional health.
 Each of these affects the other pillars.